App

 You only need to implement createIcon()

 if you want your app to have its own icon.
-If you don't implement, a default icon will be used instead.
+If you don't implement it, a default icon will be used instead.

 createStartPage()